r4victor/tenthousandmeters/content/blog/python_bts_11.md

 {'__name__': 'm', '__doc__': None, '__package__': None, '__loader__': None, '__spec__': None}
 ```

-Most of these special attributes are mainly used by the import system itself, and we'll later see  how.
-For now, let's take a look at the `__name__` attribute that is often used to get the name of the current module:
+Most of these special attributes are mainly used by the import system itself.
+Programmers are most likely to be familiar with the `__name__` attribute.
+It's often used to get the name of the current module:

 ```pycon
 >>> __name__
 '__main__'
 ```

 Notice that `__name__` is available as a global variable.
-This is because the dictionary of global variables is always set to the dictionary of the current module.
-Here's a proof:
+This is because the dictionary of global variables is always set to the dictionary of the current module:

 ```pycon
 >>> import sys